 Rebekah Smart, Ph.D.

 I am so happy to have been a part of this faculty and department for over fifteen years now.
-Our commitment to our work, and to each other personally and professionally, continues to inspire me to grow as a person and as a professor.
+Our commitment to our work, and to each other personally and professionally, continues to inspire me to grow as a person and as a counselor educator.

 I commute from Los Angeles and live with my husband, David, and our wonderful golden retriever, Luciano (better known as “Louie” or “Lulu”).
 Walking and hiking are favorite pastimes, as well as travel, food, cooking, and being with friends.